iAmKankan/Generative-AI-tutorials/GAN/README.md

    * This approach is mainly used because it produces very **high-quality images**.
 The image is **down-sampled** at first at each layer of the **pyramid** and then it is again up-scaled at each layer in a **backward pass** where the image acquires some noise from the **Conditional GAN** at these layers until it reaches its original size.
 5. <ins><b>Super Resolution GAN (SRGAN):</ins></b> **SRGAN** as the name suggests is a way of designing a GAN in which a deep neural network is used along with an **adversarial network** in order to produce **higher-resolution images**.
 This type of **GAN** is particularly useful in optimally up-scaling native low-resolution images to enhance their details minimizing errors while doing so.

+### 🔲 Architecture of GANs
+A Generative Adversarial Network (GAN) is composed of two primary parts, which are the Generator and the Discriminator.

+### <ins>Generator Model</ins>
+A key element responsible for creating fresh, accurate data in a Generative Adversarial Network (GAN) is the generator model.
+The generator takes random noise as input and converts it into complex data samples, such text or images.
+It is commonly depicted as a deep neural network.

+The training data’s underlying distribution is captured by layers of learnable parameters in its design through training.
+The generator adjusts its output to produce samples that closely mimic real data as it is being trained by using backpropagation to fine-tune its parameters.

+The generator’s ability to generate high-quality, varied samples that can fool the discriminator is what makes it successful.

+#### Generator Loss
+The objective of the generator in a GAN is to produce synthetic samples that are realistic enough to fool the discriminator.
+The generator achieves this by minimizing its loss function $\large{\color{Purple}J_G}$​.
+The loss is minimized when the log probability is maximized, i.e., when the discriminator is highly likely to classify the generated samples as real.
+The following equation is given below:

+$$\Large{\color{Purple}J_G =\dfrac{1}{m}\sum_{i=1}^{m} \log D(G(z_i))}$$​

+#### Where
+* $\large{\color{Purple}J_G}$ measure how well the generator is fooling the discriminator.
+* $\large{\color{Purple}\log D(G(z_i))}$ represents log probability of the discriminator being correct for generated samples.
+* The generator aims to minimize this loss, encouraging the production of samples that the discriminator classifies as real $\large{\color{Purple}(\log D(G(z_i)))}$ , close to 1

+### <ins>Discriminator Model</ins>
+An artificial neural network called a discriminator model is used in Generative Adversarial Networks (GANs) to differentiate between generated and actual input.
+By evaluating input samples and allocating probability of authenticity, the discriminator functions as a binary classifier.

+Over time, the discriminator learns to differentiate between genuine data from the dataset and artificial samples created by the generator.
+This allows it to progressively hone its parameters and increase its level of proficiency.

+Convolutional layers or pertinent structures for other modalities are usually used in its architecture when dealing with picture data.
+Maximizing the discriminator’s capacity to accurately identify generated samples as fraudulent and real samples as authentic is the aim of the adversarial training procedure.
+The discriminator grows increasingly discriminating as a result of the generator and discriminator’s interaction, which helps the GAN produce extremely realistic-looking synthetic data overall.

+#### Discriminator Loss
+The discriminator reduces the negative log likelihood of correctly classifying both produced and real samples.
+This loss incentivizes the discriminator to accurately categorize generated samples as fake and real samples with the following equation:

+$$\Large{\color{Purple}J_G =\dfrac{1}{m}\sum_{i=1}^{m}  \log D(x_i) - \dfrac{1}{m}\sum_{i=1}^{m} \log (1-D(G(z_i)))}$$​

 ### ⬛ Generative adversarial networks (GANs)